 State DUI Laws – DUI Laws By State

-State DUI laws are different for each state, but due to pressure from the U.S. federal government to reduce drunk driving arrests, all 50 states have enacted a 0.08% maximum BAC or blood alcohol content level for all drivers 21 and over.
+State DUI laws are different for each state.
+Still, due to pressure from the U.S. federal government to reduce drunk driving arrests, all 50 states have enacted a 0.08% maximum BAC or blood alcohol content level for all drivers 21 and over.
 This means if you are aged 21 or over, you will be arrested for DUI or DWI if your BAC is 0.08% or higher.
-The higher your BAC at time of arrest, the stiffer the penalties if you are convicted.
+The higher your BAC at the time of arrest, the stiffer the penalties if you are convicted.

 Drunk Driving Laws – Drinking and Driving Laws – DUI Law – DUI Law Firms

 DUI state laws can vary greatly, and changes are made all the time.
 It is very difficult to keep with state DUI law changes unless you are a top DUI attorney in that state.
 If you are a commercial driver and hold a CDL, you face commercial DUI if your BAC is 0.04% or higher.
 These strict BAC levels have been tightened over the last 20 years, and individual state DUI fines have also increased.
 Even a first DUI can mean jail time, suspended driver’s license, and an ignition interlock device.
 You absolutely should not face DUI charges alone.

 DUI court cases are conducted all the time.
 DUI is the number one form of arrest in America.
 A first DUI is typically a misdemeanor charge unless injury, death or major property damage occurred.
 At that point, a first offense DUI can be moved up to a felony DUI.
 Click on your state below to learn about specific DUI laws by state that apply to you.